imagej/imagej.github.io/_pages/scripting/macro.md

     //run("Median...", "radius=specifiedRadius");  // BAD - will literally pass "specifiedRadius"
     run("Median...", "radius=" + specifiedRadius); // GOOD - will correctly pass the radius variable value

-**Note:** when concatenating strings, whitespace will not automatically be added.
+When concatenating strings, whitespace will not automatically be added.
 So care must be taken, for example when spaces are *desired*.

     // We want to use the "Li white" threshold